 Muhammad Edhie Purnawan, PhD earned his doctorate degree (PhD) in monetary and financial economics from the Department of Economics, The University of Melbourne, Parkville, Victoria, Australia.
 He obtained his master degree (MA) majoring in economics from Monash University, Clayton, Victoria, Australia, and bachelor degree in economics (SE) from Universitas Gadjah Mada, Yogyakarta, Indonesia.

 He is now serving as executive member at the BSBI (Badan Supervisi Bank Indonesia/Bank Indonesia Supervisory Board), conducting supervision to the Bank Indonesia in Jakarta (head quarter office), supervision to the local BI branches (KPw DN/Kantor Perwakilan BI Dalam Negeri), and supervision to the BI branches overseas (KPw LN/Kantor Perwakilan BI Luar Negeri in London, New York, Singapore, Tokyo, and Beijing).
 The areas of supervision of BSBI are as follows: (1) finance, (2) operation, (3) investment, (4) governance, and (5) special cases of Bank Indonesia.
-The supervision is to those five aspects under Board of Governors of Bank Indonesia, also under all of the departments at BI headquarters and BI representative offices.
-The supervision is to enhance accountability, independency, transparency, and credibility of Bank Indonesia (based on Law the Republic of Indonesia No. 3/2004 on Amendment to Law of the Republic of Indonesia No. 23/1999 about Bank Indonesia).
+The supervision to those five aspects is to enhance accountability, independency, transparency, and credibility of Bank Indonesia (based on Law the Republic of Indonesia No. 3/2004 on Amendment to Law of the Republic of Indonesia No. 23/1999 about Bank Indonesia).

-As the university lecturer at UGM, he has been teaching courses such as Monetary Economics, Financial Economics, Bank and Nonbank Financial Institutions, Mathematical Economics, Statististics for Economics and Business, Econometrics, and the Central Banking courses at undergraduate and/or postgraduate programs at the Faculty of Economics and Business UGM.
+As the university lecturer at UGM, he has been teaching courses such as Monetary Economics, Financial Economics, Bank and Nonbank Financial Institutions, Mathematical Economics, Statistics for Economics and Business, Econometrics, and the Central Banking courses at undergraduate and/or postgraduate programs at the Faculty of Economics and Business UGM.